 Plaza Blacutt, more commonly known as “la plazuela” Blacutt, is located in the “Zona Sur” or southern section of the city of Santa Cruz, Bolivia, just three blocks from the famous Tahuichi soccer stadium.
 It is surrounded on all four sides by shops and restaurants.

-On the northern side of the plaza you’ll a fast-food chicken restaurant (Panchitas) and two
+On the northern side of the plaza you’ll a restaurant and some

 along that sidewalk.
 The northern sidewalk of the plaza itself is lined with large carts where you can buy delicious, tropical “cupuazú” juice, or steak sandwiches “sandwich de lomito” made on the spot.

-Long the eastern edge of Plaza Blacutt you’ll find El Bibosi and Toby, two more
+Along the eastern edge of Plaza Blacutt you’ll find more

 where you can enjoy typical foods like “silpanchos” and “milanesa” or something more simple if you please.
 You’ll also see a really big grocery store, one of Fidalga chain of

 called Sur Fidalga.
-You can buy groceries or pay bills at the small cooperative inside.
+You can buy groceries or pay bills at the small credit unions (cooperativas) inside.

 Plaza Blacutt is located 2 blocks down from Avenida Irala, a long avenue that runs from West to East (and vice versa) along the southern side of the city, basically from the Ramada (one of the many